Training Advice

 If an event is not fully booked we will accept registrations on the day.
 However, we advise booking in advance to avoid disappointment.

 At an Iconic event you will follow marked routes so you do not need to rely on a satellite device.
-You will receive a timing chip to record your time and there will be 1 or 2 feed stations depending on the ride length.
+There will be 1 or 2 feed stations depending on the ride length.
 The free food stops will be full of delicious products from the local area and our Iconic partners.
 Mechanical support will be on all routes to help with any problems you encounter.
 Food at the finish may be included - if not please pre-order when you register.
 At some events there will also be sports massages, a bar and coffee van at the venue.

 More Information